boa-dev/boa-dev.github.io/blog/temporal-release/index.md

 issues you come across.
 Although, we will make changes and semantic versioning bumps based on feedback or the Temporal specification.

-Our current plan is that we hope have any remaining issues addressed and the API fully stable for when Temporal is accepted by tc39 and moved to stage 4.
-Once Temporal is stage 4, we will move forward with a 1.0 release.
+Our current plan is to have any remaining issues addressed and the API fully stable, in preparation for the "stabilization" of Temporal and its subsequent introduction to the ECMAScript specification.
+Once Temporal is "stabilized", we will move forward with a 1.0 release.

 `temporal_rs` started as an interesting experiment in creating an engine agnostic library of the Temporal API that could also be usable as a